mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 More details
 ------------

-The reader can found a more detailed explanation of requirements and design of this Escrow Decentralized Application on:
+The reader will find a more detailed explanation of requirements and design of this Escrow Decentralized Application on:

 - `Requirements <https://github.com/joinplank/cardano-e2e-example/blob/main/doc/requirements.md>`_